aurotripathy/bert-tf-multi-gpu/README.md

-# bert-tf-multi-gpu
+# Adaptation of TPU-based BERT with TF MirrorredStrategy

-Adaptation of TPU-based BERT with TF MirrorredStrategy
+This is a multi-GPU variant of BERT developer by Google.